isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 IPv4 Subnet Identifier
 ----------------------

-The subnet identifier is a unique number associated with a particular subnet.
+The subnet identifier (subnet ID) is a unique number associated with a particular subnet.
 In principle, it is used to associate clients' leases with their respective subnets.
 When a subnet identifier is not specified for a subnet being configured, it is automatically assigned by the